patrickbower/patrickbower/readme.md

 ### About

-This is the third incarntion but it's still holding up nicely with some classic technology.
-While I could redevelop using a fancy framework (JavaScript natuarlly), it's simple enough to not need any.
+This is the third incarnation but it's still holding up nicely with some classic technology.
+While I could redevelop using a fancy framework (JavaScript naturally), it's simple enough to not need it.

 ### Dependencies

-There's needs to be globally availble versions of
+There's needs to be globally available versions of

 - Jekyll (running ruby v2.4.0 or higher)
 - Node (v5.0.0 or higher)
 - NPM

 ### Installing